HPCarey/hokkaido-tours2/README.md

 ## Features
 ### Existing features
 #### Navigation bar
 The navigation bar is featured on all pages of the site.
 For simplicity and for a better UX, I designed the site from a section based approach.
 This means all the sections, with the exception of the community and validation pages, are on the same webpage which is scrollable.
-For this reason I made the nav bar sticky and tried to make it as thin as possible.
+For this reason I made the nav bar sticky and tried to make it as thin as possible.The nav bar is fully responsive and links to the Home, About, Tea and Community sections.
+The Validation page can only be accessed once the form on the Community section has been filled in and submitted with the correct input type.

+#### logo
+#### footer
+The footer is fully reposive and features at the bottom of each individual webpage.

+It contains social media links which open  in a new tab for good UX.
+Although this is a made up website, in theory it is largely an online community, so social media is a big part of it's online presence in terms of connecting people, sharing ideas and orgainsing and promoting events.

+#### Landing page
+The landing page features the hero image below of a farmer's hand sifting through freshly picked tea leaves, which sets the tone and gives the user an idea of the kind of content the site provides.
+There is also a welcome heading and a short text about the site and inviting users to explore.

+#### About section
+The About section goes into more detail introducing the site to users and explaining what type of information and resources they will find.
+It also invites users to join the community by signing up for the monthly newsletter.
+This section features a video which encourages users to embrace a more mindful and meditative tea culture.

+#### Tea
+This section contains the main content of the site and is divided into three parts; tea varieties, tea ceremony and health.
+Each section has a heading, an image and some text about the topic.
+Beneath the text are some links to external resources and an embedded video related to the topic.

+This section also contains the footer with social media links.

+#### Community
+This section contains a second hero image as a background image, a heading with some text explaining about the community and how to get involved.
+Below this is a form where users can become members to get accesss to past articles and newsletter as well as to the online All About Tea community chat and message board.
+They have the option to subscribe to the monthly newleatter to receive news about tea production and sales, as well as events and featured articles.
+There is also a Contact section featuring an email, phone number and address for the base of operations in Dublin, as well as an embedded google maps location.

+#### Validatio page
+This page displays a "Thank You" message once users have signed up to become members. iT feature the same hero image as the community page and the same contact information and map.

 ## Deployment
 ## Credit